Being a Writer

 |Watch a YouTube playlist|

-The Being a Writer program is a yearlong writing curriculum for grades K–6 that combines two decades of research in the areas of writing, motivation, and learning theory with social and ethical development.
+The Being a Writer program aims to transform writing instruction by helping to create collaborative classrooms in which students develop both academically and socially as they build their knowledge of and appreciation for the craft of writing.
+This yearlong writing curriculum for grades K–5 combines two decades of research in the areas of writing, motivation, and learning theory with social and ethical development.

-The Being a Writer program invites students to:
+The Being a Writer program aligns with the Common Core State Standards.

 DSC has produced new units, lessons, and extension activities that address specific Common Core standards not previously covered.